Contemporary Issues in Motorsport

 Learning and assessment

 Learning activities on the course are diverse, including lectures, seminars, tutorials, practical sessions and workshops.
-Students are also expected to undertake extensive independent study and research to support lectures, seminars and assessments.
+Students are also expected to undertake extensive independent study and research to support taught sessions.
+Group work and group presentations will form an important part of the course.
+In addition, students will have access to Myerscough’s virtual learning environment.

 Students will face a variety of assessments including formative and summative assessment, essays, technical reports, individual presentations, individual study projects and case studies based on work experience.